TheCell/DataHackDayBern2021/README.md

 Where independent_var is one of the values from column_list in cell 13.

 NB.
 Theoretically you can take any value from column_list and run a linear regression with it.

+## communities' progress vs. the canton's
+For this analysis, just run all the cells in communities.ipynb.
+Create a folder called "plots" first.
+You will receive an error message, but that is just because Jupyter can't open more than 20 figures by default.
+The images will still be created.